 }, []);

-Storing the currentTime in state seems like a bad idea.
-Not only will our FPS suffer (see above), we’ll be binding and unbinding a new callback every frame.
+Storing currentTime in state would be a bad idea here.
+Beyond the FPS cost from earlier, we'd be binding and unbinding a new callback on every frame.

-The useRef hook creates a mutable ref object - changing the value of the .current property doesn’t trigger a React render.
-It’s useful for more than just accessing DOM nodes.
+The useRef hook creates a mutable ref object, and changing the value of the .current property doesn't trigger a React render.
+It's useful for more than just accessing DOM nodes.

-We can store arbitrary mutable values in refs.
-This seems like a good option for storing currentTime.
-Let’s create a ref and update it when the timeupdate event fires.
-We can now bind our skip 10s shortcut like so:
+We can store arbitrary mutable values in refs, which makes refs a good option for currentTime.
+We create a ref and update it when the timeupdate event fires.
+The skip-10s shortcut then binds like this:

 useEffect(() => {